Dada (2023 film)

 Dada is a 2023 Indian Tamil-language coming-of-age romantic comedy drama film written and directed by Ganesh K. Babu, in his directorial debut.
 Produced by Olympia Movies, the film stars Kavin and Aparna Das in the lead roles, alongside K. Bhagyaraj, Aishwariyaa Bhaskaran and VTV Ganesh.
 The story follows a college student who embraces fatherhood, providing care and love to his child while facing the challenges of life as a single father.
-The film has music composed by Jen Martin, editing by K. Ezhil Arasu and cinematography handled by Kathiresh Alagesan.
+The film has music composed by Jen Martin, editing by K. Ezhil Arasu K and cinematography handled by Kathiresh Alagesan.

-Dada was released theatrically on 10 February 2023 to positive reviews.
+Dada was released theatrically on 10 February 2023 to positive reviews from critics and was a blockbuster at the box office.